seralexeev/xrabbit.dev/README.md

 date: 22-07-2025
 ```

-I decided to quickly put together a blog in English just to have one.
-I will duplicate all posts from here there. [https://xrabbit.dev](https://xrabbit.dev)
+Decided to quickly throw together a blog in English just to have one.
+I'll repost all the posts from here there. [https://xrabbit.dev](https://xrabbit.dev)